sukrith-sunil/Bi0s-Recruitment-Tasks/IQ Signals/IQ signal.md

 # **IQ Signal**

+Quadrature signals, also called IQ signals, IQ data or IQ samples, are often used in RF applications as WiFi.
+They form the basis of complex RF signal modulation and demodulation, both in hardware and in software, as well as in complex signal analysis.

 The term “I/Q” is an abbreviation for “in-phase” and “quadrature.”

 They form the basis of complex RF signal modulation and demodulation, both in hardware and in software, as well as in complex signal analysis, “quadrature” applied to both a signal and the modulation/demodulation techniques associated with that signal.